 When purchasing the accounts receivable, the factor generally gets a discount on the total percentage owed.
 This can be anywhere from 2-7%.
 So this is not something that you want to do to get cash quickly continuously, but for a short-term solution, it is worth considering.
 You will generally receive about 75% of the amount up front, and then once the factor successfully collects on the invoice, your company gets the balance.

-A First Union we would be interested in discussing a potential factoring loan with you.
-We have designed our flexible financial products with small businesses in mind; you don’t have to struggle—there are economic solutions out there that can help!
+At First Union, we would be interested in discussing a potential factoring loan with you.
+We have designed our flexible financial products with small businesses in mind; you don’t have to struggle—there are economic solutions out there that can help.
+Call today!